 Even though there are only two main reasons not to use social media, they are pretty big ones.

-Social media only works if you create good content and share it on a consistent basis.
+Social media marketing for dentists only works if you create good content and share it on a consistent basis.
 And that takes time.
 If your day is already somewhat hectic and you don’t have at least a few minutes each day you can devote to social media, then you may want to think twice, or get outside help from someone who is really good at it.
 (Hint, hint.)

 Money is also a consideration.
 Yes, Facebook and Instagram and all the other social platforms are free to use, but that doesn’t mean using them for marketing won’t cost you anything.
 Until you have a strong following, you probably won’t see any real results without paying to get your message out through boosted posts or paid social ads.